WeblateOrg/weblate/docs/admin.rst

 -------------------------------------

-In many cases you might want to automatically do some changes to translation before it is commited to the repository.
+In many cases you might want to automatically do some changes to translation before it is committed to the repository.
 The pre commit script is exactly the place to achieve this.

 Before using any scripts, you need to list them in